Right to Choose

 What about travelling further?

-Choosing a hospital further away means a longer journey but potentially a much shorter wait.
-Things to consider:
+A hospital further away means a longer journey.
+But it could mean a much shorter wait.
+Things to think about:

 - How much shorter is the wait?
 Saving 6 months may be worth a longer journey.

 - Can you get there?
-Check public transport routes and parking.
+Check public transport and parking.

-- You may be eligible for NHS travel reimbursement if you're on certain benefits.
+- You may be able to claim back travel costs from the NHS if you receive certain benefits.
 Ask the hospital.

 Official NHS guidance